aerni/statamic-social-links/README.md

 {{ social:mail }}
 ```

-The `{{ social }}` will use the URL of the current page by default.
+The `{{ social }}` tag will use the URL of the current page by default.
 If you want to share a different URL, you may pass it using the `url` parameter.

 ```template
 {{ social:facebook url="https://www.myveryspecialwebsite.com" }}